On the asymptotics of constrained exponential random graphs: Constrained exponential random graphs

-The exponential family of random graphs introduced above assumes no prior knowledge of the graph before sampling.
-But in many situations partial information of the graph is already known beforehand.
-For example, practitioners might be told that the edge density of the graph is close to $1/2$ or the triangle density is close to $1/4$ or the adjacency matrix of the graph obeys a certain form.
-A natural question to ask then is what would be a typical random graph drawn from an exponential model subject to these constraints?
-Or perhaps more importantly will there be a similar phase transition phenomenon as in the unconstrained exponential model?
+One difficulty arises.
+Unlike standard statistical physics models, the equivalence of various ensembles in the asymptotic regime does not hold in these models (see \cite{TET} for discussions about non-equivalence of ensembles due to non-concavity of entropy).
+A natural question to ask is what would be a typical random graph drawn from an exponential model subject to certain constraints?
+Or perhaps more importantly will there be a similar phase transition phenomenon as in the standard exponential model (hereby referred to as an ``unconstrained model'')?
 The following Theorems \ref{main1} and \ref{main2} give a detailed answer to these questions.
 Not surprisingly, the proofs follow a similar line of reasoning as in Theorems 3.1 and 3.2 of \cite{CD}.
-However, due to the imposed constraints, instead of working with probability measure $\PR_n$ and normalization constant $\psi_n$ as in \cite{CD}, we are working with conditional probability measure and conditional normalization constant, so the argument is more involved.
+However, there are noted differences in how we interpret these phase transition results.
+For example, a typical graph drawn from the constrained edge-triangle model still exhibits Erd\H{o}s-R\'{e}nyi structure for $\beta_2$ close to $0$, but consists of one big clique and some isolated vertices as $\beta_2$ gets sufficiently close to infinity, so the transition is between graphs of different characters.
+In the unconstrained model, on the other hand, although there is a curve in the parameter space across which the graph densities display sudden jumps \cite{CD} \cite{RY}, the transition is between graphs of similar characters (Erd\H{o}s-R\'{e}nyi graphs).
+This gives one more reason why the constrained model deserves its own attention.
+Due to the imposed constraints, instead of working with probability measure $\PR_n$ and normalization constant $\psi_n$ as in \cite{CD}, we are working with conditional probability measure and conditional normalization constant, so the argument is more involved.
 The proof of Theorem \ref{main1} also incorporates some ideas from Theorem 3.1 of \cite{RS1}.

-For clarity, we assume that the edge density of the graph is approximately known, though the proof runs through without much modification for more general constraints.
-We make precise the notion of ``approximately known'' below.
+For clarity, we assume that the edge density of the graph is approximately known, though the proof runs through without much modification if the density of some other more complicated subgraph is approximately described.
+We make precise the notion of ``approximately'' below.
 We still assign a probability measure $\PR_n$ as in (\ref{pmf2}) on $\G_n$, but we will consider a conditional normalization constant and also define a conditional probability measure.
 Let $e\in[0,1]$ be a real parameter that signifies an ``ideal'' edge density.
 Take $\alpha>0$.
 The conditional normalization constant $\psi^{e}_{n,\alpha}$ is defined analogously to the normalization constant for the unconstrained exponential random graph model,

 the difference being that we are only taking into account graphs $G_n$ whose edge density $e(G_n)$ is within an $\alpha$ neighborhood of $e$.
 Correspondingly, the associated conditional probability measure $\PR^{e}_{n,\alpha}(G_n)$ is given by